syahrizaldev/webdev-resources/readme.md

 This repository is actively under improvement and development.
 Please open an [**issue**](https://github.com/syahrizaldev/webdev-resources/issues) or start a [**discussion**](https://github.com/syahrizaldev/webdev-resources/discussions) if you have any feedback, suggestions, questions, or future requests.
-If you found this list helpful, please consider giving it a **star** and **watch** the repository to stay updated.
+Your input is valuable and helps us for future enhancements.

 ## Contributing